vortex314/stm32_bootloader/README.md

 <prefix>/stm32/<topic> : topics to which the device/driver is publishing data
 Topics :
 log : log output of device
-reply : JSON object containng result data and error code
+reply : JSON object containing result data and error code